 - Learn specific reasons why people do or don’t do business with you

-Using online surveys creates the added benefit of organizing responses and turning the data into insights and trends.
+Using online surveys creates the added benefit of organising responses and turning the data into insights and trends.
 When you collect feedback, always give customers the option of leaving their contact information.
 If they do, it pays to follow up with them after the process.

 Surveys can’t do everything; they won’t do a better job than web analytics of assessing site performance, and they can’t replicate the human interaction of speaking directly to customers in person or on the phone.
 But by making surveys part of your customer service process you can learn a lot from them.